 3. Adopt Better Charging Habits

 One fact you should know is that most MacBook Pro models use lithium-ion batteries.
 These batteries perform best at around 20% to 80% charge with minimum stress.
 Fortunately, there is a simple way to implement this in your MacBook Pro.
-Head over to System Preferences and click on Battery.
+Head over to System Preferences (System Settings on macOS Ventura and above) and click on Battery.

 Now, go to the Battery section in the sidebar and enable the Optimized battery charging option.